By Janice Jones | Updated February 2, 2019

 Maybe caring for your dog's ears is not a priority for you.
 Some lucky dogs never have dirty ears, and some will never have an ear infection in their life.

-But for many small breed dogs, ear problems can become chronic.
-This group of dogs are prone to infected ears and their owners spend considerable amount of time and money on keeping those little ears healthy.
+However, for many small breed dogs, ear problems can become chronic.
+This group of dogs is prone to infected ears, and their owners spend a considerable amount of time and money on keeping those little ears healthy.

 Which dogs are at risk?
-There are four categories of small dogs that can have problems with their ears:
+There are five categories of small dogs that can have problems with their ears: